Sharp upper tail behavior of line ensembles via the tangent method: Extremal stationary ensembles

 \end{proposition}

-\begin{remark} The arguments of Propositions~\ref{p.top curve below tent} and \ref{p.nearby pinning for extremal} both apply essentially unchanged to the positive temperature analogue of extremal ensembles as well.
+\begin{remark} The arguments of Propositions~\ref{p.top curve below tent} and \ref{p.nearby pinning for extremal} both apply essentially unchanged to the positive temperature analogue of extremal ensembles as well, if one has Assumption~\ref{as.corr}(b).
 However, the tail of the almost surely finite constant $K$ in Proposition~\ref{p.top curve below tent} may not be tight as $t$ varies, i.e. over $t\geq t_0$ for some $t_0>0$, and this would result in the constants $R$ and $\theta_0$ in Proposition~\ref{p.nearby pinning for extremal} depending on $t$ as well.
-So the overall argument we are giving for zero temperature extremal ensembles would not yield Theorems~\ref{mt.one point density asymptotics}--\ref{mt.two point tail} in the positive temperature case \emph{with the uniformity in $t$}---though they will yield those results if the constants are allowed to depend on $t$. \end{remark}
+So the overall argument we are giving for zero temperature extremal ensembles would not yield Theorems~\ref{mt.one point density asymptotics}--\ref{mt.two point tail} in the positive temperature case \emph{with the uniformity in $t$} mentioned in Remark~\ref{r.uniformity}---though they will yield those results if the constants are allowed to depend on $t$. \end{remark}

 As we outlined in Section~\ref{s.intro.proof ideas.extremal}, to prove Proposition~\ref{p.nearby pinning for extremal} we will use stationarity, parabolic curvature, and one-point tightness to first find a faraway point $x_\theta$ so that $\cL_1(x_\theta) \leq -|x_\theta|$, i.e., below a line of slope $-1$.
-Next, we know from Proposition~\ref{p.top curve below tent} that there exists a random constant $\tilde R$ such that $\cL_2$ a.s.\ lies below $-2|x| + \tilde R$ on \emph{all} of $\R$ (as usual, using the BK inequality from Assumption~\ref{as.corr} to say that $\cL_2$ conditioned on any event of $\cL_1$ is dominated by an unconditioned copy of $\cL_1$).
+Next, we know from Proposition~\ref{p.top curve below tent} that there exists a random constant $\tilde R$ such that $\cL_2$ a.s.\ lies below $-2|x| + \tilde R$ on \emph{all} of $\R$ (as usual, using the BK inequality from Assumption~\ref{as.corr}(b) to say that $\cL_2$ conditioned on any event of $\cL_1$ is dominated by an unconditioned copy of $\cL_1$).

 Using the Gibbs property and monotonicity, we can dominate $\cL_1$ on $[0,x_\theta]$ (and similarly for $[-x_\theta,0]$) with a Brownian bridge $B$ conditioned to stay above $-2|x|$, and so we have to understand the tail of $B(\theta)$.
 The next lemma says that the probability of this conditioning event is uniformly positive, and we prove it in Appendix~\ref{app.brownian estimates}.
 The setup has been affinely transformed so that the lower line has slope zero.